brennovich/readings/README.md

 # Readings

-Clippings and Notes on things I read, technical or don't
+Clippings and Notes from things I read, technical or not.

 ## Literature